CapitalOnTap/marqeta-csharp-core-sdk/README.md

     - Mark properties as `readonly` `false`, some requests have properties set as `readonly` `true` which breaks SDK generation, meaning we can't set these values.
     - Done in the `applySchemaPropertiesModifications` function.
 - `#/components/schemas/mcc_group_model` [docs](https://www.marqeta.com/docs/core-api/mcc-groups)
-    - Changes the property `mcc` from an array of objects to an array of strings.
+    - Change the property `mcc` from an array of objects to an array of strings.
     - Done in the `applyMccGroupModelModifications` function.
 - `#/components/schemas/card_holder_model` [docs](https://www.marqeta.com/docs/core-api/users)
-    - Adds a new missing property `status`, this is an enum that adds the following values: `UNVERIFIED`, `LIMITED`, `ACTIVE`, `SUSPENDED`, `CLOSED`
+    - Add a new missing property `status`, this is an enum that adds the following values: `UNVERIFIED`, `LIMITED`, `ACTIVE`, `SUSPENDED`, `CLOSED`
     - Done in the `applyCardHolderModelModifications` function.
 - `#/components/schemas/transaction_model` [docs](https://www.marqeta.com/docs/core-api/transactions)
-    - Adds missing enum values to the `type` property, the missing values added are: `address.verification`, `authorization.clearing.representment`, `billpayment`, `billpayment.clearing`, `billpayment.reversal`, `fee.charge.pending.refund`, `transaction.unknown`
+    - Add missing enum values to the `type` property, the missing values added are: `address.verification`, `authorization.clearing.representment`, `billpayment`, `billpayment.clearing`, `billpayment.reversal`, `fee.charge.pending.refund`, `transaction.unknown`
     - Done in the `applyTransactionModelTypeModifications` function.
 -  `#/components/schemas/transaction_model/transaction_metadata` [JIT Funding decision: Transaction Metadata docs](https://www.marqeta.com/docs/core-api/transaction-data-for-jit-funding-decisions#_transaction_metadata), [Transaction docs](https://www.marqeta.com/docs/core-api/transactions)
-    - Adds the `EU_MOTO_NON_SECURE` enum to `payment_channel` property, this is because Marqeta keep sending it via webhooks, although this is meant to be an internal enum, and causes transactions to fail deserialization.
+    - Add the `EU_MOTO_NON_SECURE` enum to `payment_channel` property, this is because Marqeta keep sending it via webhooks, although this is meant to be an internal enum, and causes transactions to fail deserialization.
     - Done in the `applyTransactionMetadataPaymentChannelModifications` function.
 - Remove the `#/components/schemas/BadRequestError`, `#/components/schemas/Error`, `#/components/schemas/ForbiddenError`, `#/components/schemas/InternalServerError`, `#/components/schemas/UnauthorizedError` models from the schema.
 This is because most paths/operations in the OpenAPI specification don't have any error models defined, there's also the fact we don't want an error model per response code, Kiota adds the response status code to the base `ApiException` for us, so we created our own shared `ApiError` (mentioned below).
     - Done in the `removeUnusedErrorSchemas` function.
-- Adds a new `#/components/schemas/ApiError` model, this has the properties `error_code` and `error_message` on it, which bind to the [API error response](https://www.marqeta.com/docs/core-api/errors) typically returned by Marqeta (note their docs don't explicitly mention this format).
+- Add a new `#/components/schemas/ApiError` model, this has the properties `error_code` and `error_message` on it, which bind to the [API error response](https://www.marqeta.com/docs/core-api/errors) typically returned by Marqeta (note their docs don't explicitly mention this format).
   - Done in the `addErrorSchema` function.

 ### Changes to the Paths (e.g. `/api/customer`) and Operations (`GET`, `POST`, `PUT`, etc...)
-- Adds/replaces default response on all operations for all paths to be `ApiError`.
+- Adds/replace default response on all operations for all paths to be `ApiError`.
   - This specifies that all unspecified responses are to try to bind to `ApiError`, in practice this means all `4XX` and `5XX` responses, but could include other unhandled response codes.
   - Done in the `addOrReplaceDefaultErrorResponse` function.
-- Removes all existing `4XX` and `5XX` responses on all operations for all paths.
+- Remove all existing `4XX` and `5XX` responses on all operations for all paths.
   - This is because we add a default response of `ApiError` ourselves, most of the `4XX` and `5XX` response specifications are actually empty objects anyway, so won't generate anything to bind to.<br>The only operations that currently have a valid response specification schema are the `POST /feedback/fraud` endpoint, but we remove these and use our own model (they're removed from `#/components/schemas` too as part of schema model modifications mentioned above).
   - Done in the `applyOperationsModifications` function.
 - Remove all examples for every response and request for all paths and operations.